“My Fiancé Secretly Meets Up With His Ex Girlfriend”

 Am I crazy?
 Is he still not over her?
 Or is this just innocent old friends wanting to catch up? — Crazy Fiancée?

 So, in eight years, your fiancé has secretly met up with his ex exactly twice, the second time two weeks ago–did they even meet up or just talk about meeting up?–and you say that “he has consistently hid meeting up with her over the years”?
 I would not call two meetings in eight years “consistent.”
 In fact, I’d call it very inconsistent.
-And if this is what you’re worried about, then I would say that, yeah, maybe you do sound a little bit crazy.
+And if this is what you’re worried about, then I would say that, yeah, maybe you do sound a little bit irrational.

-I mean, it’s totally shady of your fiancé to keep any kind of meet-up with his ex a secret, and you definitely have a reason to be upset about that — I’ll grant you that.
-But, it sounds to me that, even more than the secrecy about these meet-ups, you’re bothered by what you consider the regularity of them.
+I mean, it’s totally shady of your fiancé to keep any kind of meet-up with his ex a secret, and you definitely have a reason to be upset about that.
+But it sounds to me that, even more than the secrecy about these meet-ups, you’re bothered by what you consider the regularity of them.
 You’ve built up in your head that the two of them have carried on a secret friendship all these years, and if what you’ve written above is true — that they’ve seen each other twice in eight years and that your boyfriend didn’t even know his ex’s phone number and publicly asked for it over FB — then I just don’t see how theirs is a friendship that is at all deeply connected, consistent, or illicit.

 Look, if you had something to worry about, don’t you think at some point in the last eight years, and certainly in the last year or two since your fiancé’s ex broke up with her boyfriend, something would have happened?
 If he weren’t over her, wouldn’t he have tried to make a move before, I don’t know, getting engaged to you?
 Clearly, they are FB friends — or at least connected through mutual friends, so they had an easy way to get in touch with each other.
 And yet, in eight years, they haven’t done so more than what sounds like a couple of times.
 But still, despite no evidence that you should worry, except your instinct upon meeting this woman eight years ago, you have “always mentioned” that, if he planned to keep in touch with her, you would like to know.
 Really, always?
 I have to wonder what “always” looks like over the course of eight years, especially when, until apparently two weeks ago, there was only one single meet-up between these two exes.
 Granted, it was a secret meet-up that you later found out about, but do you think that the reason your fiancé kept it a secret was because of how irrational you sounded always mentioning this ex, despite his being “extremely committed” to you and despite his being barely in touch with this person?